Working if you have disability

 • are from a culturally and linguistically diverse background

-• are Aboriginal or Torres Strait Islander.
+• are an Aboriginal or Torres Strait Islander.

 Find out more about the National Disability Advocacy Program on the Department of Social Services website.

-Page last updated: 15 September 2025
+Page last updated: 1 November 2025